grdashark/BLEShark/README.md

 # BLEShark, an ESP-32 based BLE & Wi-Fi Spammer 📶

 Welcome to the BLEShark!
-This project uses the ESP-32 chip to create a versatile tool for spamming Bluetooth Low Energy (BLE) and Wi-Fi networks with a sleek OLED interface. provides an intuitive user experience.
+This project uses the ESP-32 chip to create a versatile tool for spamming Bluetooth Low Energy (BLE) and Wi-Fi networks with a sleek OLED interface.

 ## Updating 🛠️